Binance Market Update (2022-08-07)

 Binance

-The global cryptocurrency market cap now stands at $1.09T, down by -0.90% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.10T, down by -0.23% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include OG, MOVR, and ASR, up by 35%, 22%, and 12%, respectively.
+Market outperformers include OG, SLP, and AVAX, up by 25%, 18%, and 9%, respectively.

 Top stories of the day: